My Photo

 "Who took my pencil?"

 "Not me!
-Yuko took the pencil!"
+Yuko took the pencil!"and

 "Franky...it's your turn."